 Some of the earliest and greatest marriages of country music and rock preceded Gram Parsons' untimely death at age 26.
-The singer-songwriter's "cosmic American music," a progressive musical approach.
-It made the folk-leaning of The Byrds and the bluesy Rolling Stones sound more country, acting as a precursor to Americana music.
+The singer-songwriter and talented guitarist's "cosmic American music," was considered a progressive musical approach.
+It made the folk-leaning of The Byrds and the bluesy Rolling Stones sound more Nashville country, acting as a precursor to Americana music.
 Billed as if it fell from outer space, Parson's music blended his Waycross, Georgia upbringing with the influence of Laurel Canyon's psychedelic and folk-rock sounds.

-Born in Florida, Parsons developed a passion for country music while attending Harvard where he formed his first band, The International Submarine Band.
+Born in Florida, the "Return of the Grievous Angel" singer first developed a passion for music after seeing Elvis Presley perform as a child.
+He really started pursuing country music while attending Harvard when he formed his first band, The International Submarine Band.
+He was inspired after first listening to Merle Haggard.
 He joined The Byrds briefly in 1968 where he helped record their sixth album, Sweetheart of the Rodeo before going on to form The Flying Burrito Brothers with Chris Hillman, The Byrds' bassist.
-This was around the time Parsons met Keith Richards of the Rolling Stones, showing him country music and forming a friendship that would last until his death.
+This group released hits like The Gilded Palace of Sin.
+This was around the time Parsons met rock & roll king Keith Richards of the Rolling Stones, showing him country music and forming a friendship that would last until his death.
 He spent much of his time partying with Richards and the Stones making his music underperform, including the last Flying Burrito Brothers album, Burrito Deluxe.
+He even wanted to plan a tour in South Africa.

+Right before his death, recorded GP with Reprise Records featuring several members of Elvis' TCB Band, led by lead guitarist James Burton.
 The events following Parson's Sept.
 19, 1973 passing are nearly as legendary as his rise to cult status, as a race to control his final resting place led to one of the most bizarre and infamous crimes in popular music history.
 It was unfortunate to lose such a talent after only 3 years as a solo artist.
-His last solo album released posthumously, Grievous Angel, with the help of friend and duet partner Emmylou Harris (their group Gram Parsons and the Fallen Angels also released an album) lives on in country-rock history.
+His last solo album released posthumously, Grievous Angel, with the help of friend and duet partner Emmylou Harris (their group Gram Parsons and the Fallen Angels also released an album) lives on in country-rock history with incredible songs like "Love Hurts".

 Parsons died in the area from a reported overdose, with his body discovered in room eight of the Joshua Tree Inn.
 Logistically speaking, following through with Parson's wishes should have been simple enough.